rainydio/wallet23/README.md

 ### Send raw message mode is set to 3

-There is no reason to allow user to set message flags.
+There is no reason to allow user to set mode.
 So the first two flags that are absolutely necessary are used:

-- _+1 Sender wants to pay transfer fees separately._ There is no-one else to pay those fees.
+- _+1 Sender wants to pay transfer fees separately._ There is no-one else to pay them.
 - _+2 Any errors arising while processing this message during the action phase should be ignored._ Otherwise state is reverted and faulty external message can be replayed.

 Other two flags are not used: